 Increased Off-Road Capabilities

 Aluminum alloy wheels have begun to dominate the automotive accessory aftermarket.
-If you are an off-road enthusiast, like many of our customers are, you may find it difficult to locate steel wheels that are 19 or 20 inches in diameter.
+If you are an off-road enthusiast, like many of our customers, you may find it difficult to locate steel wheels that are 19 or 20 inches long.
 Speedy alloy wheels, however, are available in numerous size options and lug patterns.
 If increased ground clearance is what you’re after, consider installing a lift kit and one of our 24” rim and tire package options.

 A Few Drawbacks